 I am an avid reader.
 I’m very interested in American politics and world politics.
 And I love calisthenics training.
 It’s been an important part of my life for more than 50 years.

-Adorian: You made an awesome journey from being tall and skinny to getting a great physique!
+Adorian: You made an awesome journey from being tall and skinny to get a great physique!
 How did you get into transforming your body?

 Mike: I was born skinny; I barely weighed five pounds.
 I was skinny all through high school.
 At graduation, I weighed about 145 pounds (at about 6′ 1” height).
 I was teased all through high school.
 It was humiliating.
 I tried everything to gain weight, but with no success.